Code-Institute-Submissions/the-beatles/README.md

+This is the project I've created as the first milestone project.I is based on 60's Rock Band 'The Beatles'.
+It features a

 Hi all.

 The first layout for this project I decided on is a simple conventional looking site with a title and navbar underneath which is all I have completed so far.